Rushil1234/dish-vz-agentic-bootcamp/Supervisor_Instructions_v2.md

 #### Communications Agent
 - **Purpose**: Drafts professional and concise email updates for internal or external stakeholders about incidents or operational changes.
 - **Tooling**: This agent integrates with **Outlook** using an imported **OpenAPI JSON tool**, which enables it to send notification emails automatically.
-- **Usage**: When the Supervisor requests an incident update for the “Los Angeles CDW Network team,” this agent generates the email body and sends it through Outlook.
+- **Usage**: When the Supervisor requests an incident update for the “Los Angeles Verizon Network team,” this agent generates the email body and sends it through Outlook.

 #### Supervisor Agent
 - **Purpose**: Acts as the **routing agent**, interpreting user queries and delegating tasks to the right specialized agent.